-At Highwoods Primary School we aim for our children to become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
+At Highwoods Academy we aim for our children to become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We promote the basic British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for those with different faiths and beliefs.

 The Rule of Law